 The SunEye analyzes the contrast in the image and superimposes color coding to indicate whether that part of the sky (where the sun travels) is open to view or obstructed.
 Where it is open, there is a yellowish tint.
 Where there are obstructions such as trees, there is a greenish tint.
 So, for example, while the sun rises in theory at about 8 am in December, at this particular location it won’t be visible above the treeline until 9 am, a loss of an hour of potential solar production each December morning.

 The SunEye then calculates the percentage of the grid area that is open vs. obstructed, and gives the result in terms of “solar access.”
-You can see in the image that this location worked out to have 89% solar access over the course of the year, with variations by season.
+You can see in the image that this location worked out to have 89% solar access, or 11% shaded, over the course of the year, with variations by season.

 With this solar access information, combined with data on average weather patterns (specifically, average cloudiness), we can calculate how much electrical production you should expect from a Tracker at your property.
 From there, we can determine the approximate savings you will see on your utility bill.
 All of this is included in the proposal that we send you shortly after the site visit.